Yenderlyh/Bricks-race/README.md

 ## Description
 The objective of the game is to lead the brick trought the race without collisioning with other bricks.

 The player might dodge the obstacles during the race,the player has 3 oportunities to win the game.
-If there is a collision player will lose lives and lower the score.

  • controllers: